 A ROI approach for public good research investment and partnerships

-The Queensland Chief Scientist, Professor Hugh Possingham, has prepared a paper on a return-on-investment (ROI) approach for public good research investment and partnerships by the Queensland Government.
+The former Queensland Chief Scientist, Professor Hugh Possingham, prepared a paper on a return-on-investment (ROI) approach for public good research investment and partnerships by the Queensland Government.

 This approach includes a multicriteria optimisation analysis by which all investment decisions can be objectively appraised using sound principles which give a greater chance of positive outcomes.